Steve Harris (actor): Career

 Harris appeared on Law & Order and earlier had a role in Homicide: Life on the Street's pilot.
 In 2006, he appeared in the now-cancelled TV series Heist.
-He also appeared in an episode of Grey's Anatomy.
-He appeared in several episodes of New York Undercover.
+He also appeared in an episode of Grey's Anatomy and in several episodes of New York Undercover.
 He has appeared in a number of films including; Quarantine, Tyler Perry's Diary of a Mad Black Woman, Bringing Down the House, The Rock, The Mod Squad, Takers, and Minority Report.

+From 1997 to 2004, Harris starred as Eugene Young in David E. Kelley's legal drama The Practice.
+He was nominated for two Emmys and starred in all 8eightseasons.
+He has also occasionally done voice acting for animation, notably as Ethan Bennett/Clayface in The Batman.

 Harris starred in actress Regina King's directorial debut Let The Church Say Amen which was adapted from ReShonda Tate Billingsley's 2005 best selling novel.
 The film premiered on Black Entertainment Television (BET) in 2013.
-He appeared in the TNT show Legends, which aired on TNT from August 13, 2014 to December 28, 2015, playing Nelson Gates, the boss of troubled FBI agent Martin Odum (Sean Bean).
+He appeared as Nelson Gates, the boss of troubled FBI agent Martin Odum (Sean Bean), in the TV show Legends, which aired on TNT from August 13, 2014 to December 28, 2015.